radiolondra/The_Guardian-Advanced_Network_Filtering/README.md

 #### How to Install

-Until publication in the various Stores, *The Guardian* can be actually installed in Chrome or Edge with **Developers Mode enabled**.
+Until publication in the various Stores, *The Guardian* can be actually installed in Chrome or Edge as an **Unpacked extension**, with **Developers Mode enabled**.
 Once installed it is fully functional as a Content Blocker only.
 Note that *The Guardian* has a static key defined in its manifest, needed for the *NativeMessagingHost* manifest settings.

 Until further notice, *Advanced Network Filtering (ANF)* can be installed by using the latest Setup released in this repository.
 Once installed, it can be enabled/disabled by using *The Guardian* popup.